burlachenkok/exploring-python3/python_details.md

       super(DerivedAB, self).f()   # Call one of direct base with using super() DerivedB.f(self)             # Call DerivedB explicitly

-obj = DerivedAB()
+obj = DerivedAB(time.
+Sleepxy()
-obj.fproxy()
 ```

 # Python Technical Details.
 Advanced.

 ## Special or Magic method for classes

-Magic is an official term used by the Python community, even though in professional literature this term is used rarely.
+Magic is an official term used by the Python community, even though in professional and science literature this term is used rarely.
 This informal name shines a light that a lot of things inside the Python community happen informally without any standardization.
 The effect that both styles (formal and informal) can coexist can be obtained into look into API and development style for Android OS and Linux/Windows OS.
 The development for Android OS is mostly cowboy style.

 A class can implement certain operations that are invoked by special syntax.
 A complete list of these special methods is available in The Python Language Reference [2] https://docs.python.org/3/reference/datamodel.html#special-method-names.

 ## Module Reloading

 For efficiency reasons, each module is only imported once per interpreter session.
 If you change your modules source code you have two options on how to reload this module:

 * Restart the interpreter
 * Use [reload()](https://docs.python.org/3/library/imp.html?highlight=reload#imp.reload) function from [imp](https://docs.python.org/3/library/imp.html) module which provides access the import internals.
 Example: